-Programs using the guidelines (or percentage multiples of the guidelines — for instance, 130 percent of the guidelines) in determining eligibility include Head Start, the Food Stamp Program, the National School Lunch Program, and the Low-Income Home Energy Assistance Program.
+Programs using the guidelines (or percentage multiples of the guidelines — for instance, 125 percent or 185 percent of the guidelines) in determining eligibility include Head Start, the Food Stamp Program, the National School Lunch Program, the Low-Income Home Energy Assistance Program, and the Children's Health Insurance Program.
 Note that in general, cash public assistance programs (Temporary Assistance for Needy Families and Supplemental Security Income) do NOT use the poverty guidelines in determining eligibility.
 The Earned Income Tax Credit program also does NOT use the poverty guidelines to determine eligibility.
 For a more detailed list of programs that do and don’t use the guidelines, see the Frequently Asked Questions (FAQs).

 The poverty guidelines (unlike the poverty thresholds) are designated by the year in which they are issued.
-For instance, the guidelines issued in March 1999 are designated the 1999 poverty guidelines.
-However, the 1999 HHS poverty guidelines only reflect price changes through calendar year 1998; accordingly, they are approximately equal to the Census Bureau poverty thresholds for calendar year 1998.
-(The 1998 thresholds will be issued in final form about September or October 1999; a preliminary version of the 1998 thresholds is now available from the Census Bureau.)
+For instance, the guidelines issued in February 2000 are designated the 2000 poverty guidelines.
+However, the 2000 HHS poverty guidelines only reflect price changes through calendar year 1999; accordingly, they are approximately equal to the Census Bureau poverty thresholds for calendar year 1999.
+(The 1999 thresholds are expected to be issued in final form in September or October 2000; a preliminary version of the 1999 thresholds is now available from the Census Bureau.)

 The computations for the 2000 poverty guidelines are available.